Rainbow perfect matchings in 3-partite 3-uniform hypergraphs: Introduction

 Let $H$ be a $k$-graph and $T\subseteq V(H)$.
-We define the degree of $T$ in $H$, denote by $d_H(T)$, to be the number of edges of $H$ containing $T$.
+The \emph{degree} of $T$ in $H$, denoted by $d_H(T)$, is the number of edges of $H$ containing $T$.
 Let $l$ be a positive integer.
-Let $\delta_l(H):= \min\{d_H(T): T\in {V(H)\choose l}\}$, and call it the minimum $l$-degree of $H$. $\delta_1(H)$ is often called the minimum {\it vertex} degree of $H$, and $\delta_{k-1}(H)$ is known as the minimum codegree of $H$.
-R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di \cite{RRS4} determined the minimum codegree threshold for a the existence of a perfect matching in $k$-graphs.
-An analogus result for $k$-partite $k$-graphs was obtained by Aharoni, Georgakopoulos and Spr\"{u}ssel \cite{AGS}.
-H\`{a}n, Person and Schacht \cite{HPS} showed that $\delta_1(H)>(1+o(1))\frac 5 9{|H|\choose 2}$ is sufficient for the appearance of a perfect matching in 3-graph $H$, and they \cite{HPS} further conjectured that the $l$-degree threshold for the existence of a perfect matching in $k$-graphs is $\delta_l(H)> (\max \left\{\frac 1 2, 1-(1-\frac 1 k)^{k-l}\right\}+o(1)){n\choose {k-l}}$ for $k\geq 3$ and $1\leq l<k$.
-K\"{u}hn, Osthus and Treglown \cite{KOT} determined minimum vertex degree threshold (exactly) for the existence of a perfect matching in all large 3-graphs.
+Let $\delta_l(H):= \min\{d_H(T): T\in {V(H)\choose l}\}$ be the \emph{minimum $l$-degree} of $H$. $\delta_1(H)$ is often called the minimum {\it vertex degree} of $H$, and $\delta_{k-1}(H)$ is known as the minimum \textit{codegree} of $H$.
+R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di \cite{RRS4} determined the minimum codegree threshold for the existence of a perfect matching in $k$-graphs.
+An analogue for $k$-partite $k$-graphs was obtained by Aharoni, Georgakopoulos and Spr\"{u}ssel \cite{AGS}.
+H\`{a}n, Person and Schacht \cite{HPS} showed that $\delta_1(H)>(\frac 5 9+o(1)){|H|\choose 2}$ is sufficient for the appearance of a perfect matching in 3-graph $H$, and they \cite{HPS} further conjectured that the $l$-degree threshold for the existence of a perfect matching in $k$-graphs is $\delta_l(H)> (\max \left\{\frac 1 2, 1-(1-\frac 1 k)^{k-l}\right\}+o(1)){n\choose {k-l}}$ for $k\geq 3$ and $1\leq l<k$.
+K\"{u}hn, Osthus and Treglown \cite{KOT} determined the minimum vertex degree threshold exactly for the existence of a perfect matching in all large 3-graphs.